premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Until Java 7, JVM used an area called PermGen to store classes.
-It got removed in Java 8 and replaced by MetaSpace.
+- Until Java 7, JVM used an area called `PermGen` to store classes.
+It is replaced as `MetaSpace` in Java 8.
-- Major advantage of MetaSpace over permgen: Permgen was fixed in term of maximum size and cannot grow dynamically but Metaspace can grow dynamically and do not have any size constraint.
+- Major advantage of `MetaSpace` over `permgen`: `Permgen` was fixed in term of maximum size and cannot grow dynamically but `Metaspace` can grow dynamically and do not have any size constraint.

 </blockquote>
 </details>